POLICY LL1: Centre of Town Renewal

 - Be a greener, more biodiverse town centre than now, linking to the canal, river, parks, and countryside.

-- Be easy and pleasant to move around on foot and wheeling, encouraging non-car uses for short trips to reduce congestion and cut pollution, including pedestrianisation measures where these are locally supported.
+- Be easy and pleasant to move around on foot, by bicycle or wheeling, encouraging non-car modes of transport for short trips to reduce congestion and cut pollution, including pedestrianisation measures where these are locally supported.

 - Strengthen the Linslade cluster to support this local centre with an identity of its own with places to meet and socialise.